oshan793/python-demo/README.md

-# python-demo
+author # python-demo
-these my first time to use github
+these my first time to
+author- mr_oshankarki